top of page

 carving through the

-murky, midnight drink,
+murky, midnight drink.

-as the creature advances,
+The creature advances,

-a sub at full sail,
+small sub at full sail,

 building bubbles and speed